dantegates/porter/README.md

 - "user_data": `object` or `null`.
 If the request contained a JSON payload it is returned to the user in this field.
 Otherwise, if no data was passed or the data was not valid JSON `null` is returned.

+If the error resulted in a model context (during prediction, processing, etc.) the model context data (model ID, version and any model meta data) described above will be present in the error object.

 # Tests
 To run the test suite for porter execute the command